Primary

 Also targets: Triceps, Quadriceps, Glutes

-Want Dumbbell Push Press in your program?
+See where Dumbbell Push Press fits in your weekly plan

 Stand with feet shoulder-width apart holding dumbbells at shoulder height.